acallender65/mini-projects/README.md

 # mini-projects

 This includes:
-- a simple encryption and decryption tool
+- a simple encryption and decryption tool - realised I uploaded the wrong version
   - to improve I need to:
-      - Add the rest of the ciphers
+      - Add the rest of the ciphers - vignere cipher, playfair cipher, diffie hellman and elgamal cipher not added yet
 - a simple "safe" login page
   - website writes to a database and encrypts password
   - the website works on your pc if downloaded and/or ran in vscode